Quebec: Literature and folklore

 Quebec's French-speaking populace has the second largest body of folktales in Canada (the first being First Nations).
 When the early settlers arrived from France in the 17th century, they brought with them popular tales from their homeland, which were adapted to the local context.
-Many were passed on through generations by what French speaking Québécois refer to as raconteurs, or storytellers.
+Many were passed on through generations by raconteurs, or storytellers.
 Almost all of the stories native to Quebec were influenced by Christian dogma and superstitions.
 The Devil, for instance, appears often as either a person, an animal or monster, or indirectly through Demonic acts.
-Various tales and stories are told through oral tradition, such as, among many more, the legends of the Bogeyman, the Chasse-galerie, the Black Horse of Trois-Pistoles, the Complainte de Cadieux, the Corriveau, the dancing devil of Saint-Ambroise, the Giant Beaupré, the monsters of the lakes Pohénégamook and Memphremagog, of Quebec Bridge (called the Devil's Bridge), the Rocher Percé and of Rose Latulipe, for example.
+Various tales and stories are told through oral tradition, such as, among many others, the legends of the Bogeyman, the Chasse-galerie, the Black Horse of Trois-Pistoles, the Complainte de Cadieux, the Corriveau, the dancing devil of Saint-Ambroise, the Giant Beaupré, the monsters of the lakes Pohénégamook and Memphremagog, of Quebec Bridge (called the Devil's Bridge), the Rocher Percé and of Rose Latulipe, for example.

 From New France, Quebec literature was first developed in the travel accounts of explorers.
 The Moulin à paroles traces the great texts that have shaped the history of Quebec.
 The first to write the history of Quebec, since its discovery, was the historian François-Xavier Garneau.
 Many Quebec poets and prominent authors marked their era and today remain anchored in the collective imagination, like, among others, Philippe Aubert de Gaspé, Octave Crémazie, Honoré Beaugrand, Émile Nelligan, Lionel Groulx, Gabrielle Roy, Hubert Aquin, Michel Tremblay, Marie Laberge, Fred Pellerin and Gaston Miron.
 The regional novel from Quebec is called Terroir novel and is a literary tradition specific to the province.

-Popular French-language contemporary writers include Louis Caron, Suzanne Jacob, Yves Beauchemin, and Gilles Archambault.
-Well-known English-language writers from Quebec include Leonard Cohen, Mordecai Richler, and Neil Bissoondath.